 My part in the company

-With a couple transition assignments, I began what was called Product Planning or just plain Planning.
-This involved advertising, sales promotion, market research and product planning.
-While we liked to think the company was now marketing driven by Roy Mullin, in fact there were a lot of engineering and technical considerations that had to be justified with market considerations.
+With a couple of transition assignments, I began what was called Product Planning or just plain Planning.
+This involved advertising, sales promotion, market research, and product planning.
+While we liked to think the company was now marketing driven by Roy Mullin, in fact, there were a lot of engineering and technical considerations that had to be justified with market considerations.
 I helped facilitate bringing these interests together.

 My last effort was giving up my conference table for the planning of the new building in Fridley.
 I left the company in 1968 with my name on a new office I never occupied.
 The 15 years I worked at the company were a lifetime of experience.
 I rubbed shoulders with people who were the best in their field.
 I was blessed.